 How are the Ably and Firebase pricing models calculated?

-In addition to the free package, we provide 3 paid packages:
+In addition to the free Developer package, we provide two paid packages:

 Firebase offers two pricing plans: the Spark plan (free) and the Blaze plan (pay as you go), which is recommended for building apps at scale.

 Most Firebase products are entirely free to use for both plans, with hard limits on some products for the Spark plan (and some missing features, too).
 The Blaze plan includes the free usage from the Spark plan and allows access to all Firebase features and products.
 On top of that, pricing is calculated monthly based on a multitude of factors, such as message ingestion & delivery, document read, write, delete operations, data storage, hosting, or function invocations.
 For example, Cloud Firestore storage is calculated at $0.18/GiB, and hosting is calculated at $0.026/GB.

 What benefits do the Ably and Firebase enterprise packages offer?

 We offer an enterprise package with additional features and custom technical support.

 Explore Ably's enterprise package for our pub/sub messaging platform